-The unfinished work of Elizabeth D by Nichole Bernier (336 pages)

-Summer vacation on Great Rock Island was supposed to be a restorative time for Kate, who'd lost her close friend Elizabeth in a sudden accident.
+The unfinished work of Elizabeth D by Nichole Bernier Summer vacation on Great Rock Island was supposed to be a restorative time for Kate, who'd lost her close friend Elizabeth in a sudden accident.
 But when she inherits a trunk of Elizabeth's journals, they reveal a woman far different than the cheerful wife and mother Kate thought she knew.
 The complicated portrait of Elizabeth-her troubled upbringing, and her route to marriage and motherhood-makes Kate question not just their friendship, but her own deepest beliefs about loyalty and honesty at a period of uncertainty in her own marriage.
 The more Kate reads, the more she learns the complicated truth of who Elizabeth really was, and rethinks her own choices as a wife, mother, and professional, and the legacy she herself would want to leave behind.
-When an unfamiliar man's name appears in the pages, Kate realizes the extent of what she didn't know about her friend, including where she was really going on the day she died.
-Set in the anxious summer after the September 11th attacks, this story of two women-their friendship, their marriages, private ambitions and fears-considers the aspects of ourselves we show and those we conceal, and the repercussions of our choices.

-Shadow boxing by Tony Birch (178 pages)

-Shadow Boxing is a collection of ten linked stories in the life of a boy growing up in the inner-Melbourne suburb of Fitzroy in the 1960s.
+336 p.
+Shadow boxing by Tony Birch Shadow Boxing is a collection of ten linked stories in the life of a boy growing up in the inner-Melbourne suburb of Fitzroy in the 1960s.
 A beautifully rendered time capsule, it captures a period of decay, turmoil and change through innocent unblinking eyes.

-Between a wolf and a dog by Georgina Blain (272 pages)

-Ester is a family therapist with an appointment book that catalogues the anxieties of the middle class: loneliness, relationships, death.
+178 р.
+White girl by Tony Birch NEW TITLE FOR 2020 Odette Brown has lived her whole life on the fringes of a small country town.
+Raising her granddaughter Sissy on her own, Odette has managed to stay under the radar of the welfare authorities who are removing Aboriginal children from their communities.
+When the menacing Sergeant Lowe arrives in town, determined to fully enforce the law, any freedom that Odette and Sissy enjoy comes under grave threat.
+Odette must make an impossible choice to protect her family.
+In The White Girl, Tony Birch has created memorable characters whose capacity for love and courage are a timely reminder of the endurance of the human spirit.
+265 p.
+Between a wolf and a dog by Georgine Blain Ester is a family therapist with an appointment book that catalogues the anxieties of the middle class: loneliness, relationships, death.
 She spends her days helping others find happiness, but her own family relationships are tense and frayed.
 Estranged from both her sister, April, and her ex-husband, Lawrence, Ester wants to fall in love again.
 Meanwhile, April is struggling through her own directionless life; Lawrence's reckless past decisions are catching up with him; and Ester and April's mother, Hilary, is about to make a choice that will profoundly affect them all.
+272 p.

+No friend but the mountains: writing from Manus Prison by Behrouz Bookchani NEW TITLE FOR 2020 asylum within their chestnut forests...
+This book is the result.
+Laboriously tapped out on a mobile phone and translated from the Farsi.
+It is a voice of witness, an act of survival.
+A lyric first-hand account.
+A cry of resistance.
+A vivid portrait through five years of incarceration and exile.
+Do Kurds have any friends other than the mountains?

+Winner of the 2019 Victorian Premier's Literary Awards for Nonfiction and Literature.
+Where have I come from?
+From the land of rivers, the land of waterfalls, the land of ancient chants, the land of mountains...Since 2013, Kurdish journalist Behrouz Boochani has been held in the Manus Island offshore processing centre.
+People would run to the mountains to escape the warplanes and found

+267 p

-Lola Bensky by Lily Brett (267 pages)
+Lola Bensky by Lily Brett